Authenticity and Ecology

 I know some of my libertarian readers are going to bristle at any positive mention of ecology because they associate the term with the anti-freedom aspects of environmentalism, but if you look at the conceptualization, you will see that is valid and useful even to libertarian notions.
 For example, the self-correcting free market is a kind of ecological system, and government intervention is the force-fit that is only occasionally necessary.
 This pattern holds in many other areas of life as well.

 When it comes to achieving authenticity, the force-fit would be to “express your feelings” and to try to act earnestly.
 The ecological approach is to stop acting like anything, go into yourself and shrug off the hype and the feelings of duty until you are centered.
-Then just be yourself.
+Then just feel your feelings and be yourself.
 Of course there's more to it than that!

 There is still more to this process, of course.
 If you are like most people, you will need to identify some bad fantasies, concepts, and habits in one's life, check them against reality, and perhaps find ways to discard them.
 However, doing this in a centered state is a whole lot easier and natural than in a hyped-up state, or a dull-gray duty-ridden state, or in whatever state you might conjure to get away from your real, free self.
 This identification and discarding of bad concepts and habits once again involves an effort, but it need not be a force-fit if you regard it as a journey of discovery rather than an occasion to castigate yourself for any previous ignorance or error.